eslint/rfcs/designs/2026-custom-base-path/README.md

 Files outside that base path cannot be linted, even if they are matched by a config object.

 Today, ESLint determines the base path as follows:
-- the current working directory, if either `--config` or `--no-config-lookup` is passed
+- the current working directory, if one of `--config` or `--no-config-lookup` is passed
 - otherwise, the directory where the config file is located.
 If a project contains different config files, each config file has its own base path.

 Internally, this value is stored as `basePath` on `ConfigArray`.
 It serves two purposes: